-For example, if impeached and convicted, who will physically remove a President who refuses to leave, Chuck Schumer?
-Mitch McConnell?
-And if in less than 24 hours, thousands of loyal crazies summoned by Tweet and armed to the teeth with AR-15s and RPGs are defiantly surrounding the White House, what then?
+For example, if impeached and convicted, who will physically remove a President who refuses to leave, a Chuck Schumer or a Mitch McConnell?
+I suspect guys like that struggle to remove their shoes at night.
+And if someone did make known that a President was to be physically removed from office, what then?
+In less than 24 hours, thousands of loyal crazies summoned by social media and armed to the teeth with AR-15s and RPGs would be defiantly protecting the White House.
 Am I a worst-case-scenario kind of guy?
 I rest my case.

-A visceral trepidation made it difficult for me to fall asleep on the night of November 8, 2016, and I still felt it when I awoke, a foreboding so intense that after breakfast that morning I lit a candle for the first and only time in my life at a Catholic Church (see: featured image with this post).
+A visceral trepidation made it difficult for me to fall asleep on the night of November 8, 2016, and I still felt it when I awoke, a foreboding so intense that after breakfast that morning I lit a candle for the first and only time in my life at a Catholic Church (see: featured image with this post, a photo taken by my spouse).
 I do not expect that a prayer is like a wish—it will not evaporate if shared—so I can tell you that I prayed for the survival of my country as I then understood it to be.

 In the months that followed, despite all of the public protestations that this or that overt step toward institutionalized intolerance or all-out totalitarianism “is not who we are,” I came to realize it is, in fact, who we are, or at least, who 40% of us are.
 These fellow citizens provide through their votes, Tweets, posts, hats, rally behavior, et al, evidence of their acceptance of kingly behavior and of systemic intolerance of—even active hatred of—the “other,” all of which is testimony to woeful ignorance—or willful rejection—of the founding principles of American Democracy.